rabulsara02/cse15l-lab-reports/lab-report-1.md

 3. `cd Hello.java`
 The working directory is still `/home/lecture1`.
 We got this output because `Hello.java` is a java file, and the cd command can only work between directories, not files.
-I don't believe this output is an error because it makes sense as to why it didn't work.
+This output *is* an error because the command did not do what it is intended to do.
+Which makes sense because a .java file is not a directory you can change in to.

 ## `ls` Test Case findings:
 ```